trueagi-io/minecraft-experiments/vla/benchmarks/block_type_classification/README.md

   - Accuracy for type classification
  - Provides helper function:
    - `extract_features_size(model, loader)` – determines the classifier input dimension dynamically.
+- For benchmark purposes contains `benchmark` function
+  - Required input parameters:
+    - **model** is the model which used to extract features from the image tensor.
+Must contain `encode` function which takes image tensor as input and outputs features.
+    - **preprocessor** is the preprocessor sequence which is applied to the input image.
+Preprocessor sequence must contain `T.ToTensor()` and may contain resize, normalize etc.
+    - either **train_json** and **test_json** or **random_seed**.
+In one case, dataset is pre-prepared and saved into json files (see **dataset_index_creation_example.py**).
+In case of **random_seed** as input dataset is being created in the runtime so no need in json files.
+  - Optional input parameters:
+    - **label_type** either `LabelType.DISTANCE` or `LabelType.TYPE_CLASSIFICATION` (from `config.py`).
+Depends on this parameter, classifier or regression model will be created and trained.
+    - **use_precomputed_features** if set to True, features for all input images will be pre-computed and saved to prevent feature computing while train and test.
+That helps to reduce time needed to run benchmark.
+Though requires lots of disk space (depends on which features are used).
+    - **generalization_set_folder** is used to test generalization capability of the trained model.
+This folder will be used only to compute accuracy/mse in the end of training process.
+    - **config_path** path to the json file which contains parameters used to create and train model.
+Also contains pathes to the dataset folder and folder which will contain precomputed features.
+See `example.json`.
 ---

 ## 🟩 **model.py**